r-h/number-words-web-calc/README.md

 # number-words-web-calc [![Build Status](https://travis-ci.org/r-h/number-words-web-calc.svg?branch=master)](https://travis-ci.org/r-h/number-words-web-calc)

-A calculator that can process German number words as a webapp written in Java
+A calculator that can process German number words as a webapp.

 # About